-- ii.
-Maintain cleaning brush and air burst systems operating correctly. - iii.
-Maintain and test overflow weirs to ensure operating correctly. - iv.
-Maintain all valves operating correctly. - v.
-Maintain baffle boards under inclined screen in good condition. - vi.
-Maintain flume interior smooth with no rough edges. - 2.3.1.6.
-Record all maintenance and inspections. - 2.3.1.7.
+ii.
+Maintain cleaning brush and air burst systems operating correctly.

+iii.
+Maintain and test overflow weirs to ensure operating correctly.

+iv.
+Maintain all valves operating correctly.

+v.
+Maintain baffle boards under inclined screen in good condition.

+vi.
+Maintain flume interior smooth with no rough edges.

+2.3.1.6.
+Record all maintenance and inspections.

+2.3.1.7.
 Inspect bird wires, water cannon, and other deterrent devices and repair or replace as needed.
 Where possible, install additional bird wires or other deterrent devices to cover areas of known avian predation activity.
 Prepare avian abatement contract as needed.
-For information on avian management at Little Goose Dam, see the Predation Monitoring and Deterrence Action Plans in Appendix L Table 2 and section 9.
+For information on avian management at Little Goose Dam, see the Predation Monitoring and Deterrence Action Plans in Appendix L (Table 2 and section 9).

 2.3.2.
-Juvenile Facilities - Fish Passage Season (April 1-December 15).
+Juvenile Facilities - Fish Passage Season (April 1 - third week of December).

-Operate according to criteria below for juvenile bypass, collection, and transport April 1- October 31, and for adult fallbacks November 1-December 15.
+Operate according to criteria below April 1-October 31 for juvenile bypass, collection, and transport, and November 1 until Monday of the 3rd week of December for adult fallbacks.
 Also operate according to criteria in the Corps of Engineers Juvenile Fish Transportation Plan in Appendix B. The transportation program may be revised in accordance with the ESA Section 10 permit and NOAA Fisheries Biological Opinion.